yh1126611/promoter_methylation_calculations/README.md

 ## Installation guide
 No installation required.
 ## Demo
-Start R session and declare function plotMedian() found in script.
-Feed demo input found under plot_profile_promoter/medianMP_transcriptTSS_T2Thuman.tsv (Median MP profile at TSS of hs1) to function while specifying promoter start, end, desired line color and core promoter length by plotMedian("medianMP_transcriptTSS_T2Thuman.tsv", -874, 948, "#000000", 170).
-A median MP profile with the promoter and core promoter size indicated as in Fig. 5f,g and Fig. 6 of study (Lee et al., 2026) is expected.
+Start R session and declare function `plotMedian()` found in script.
+Feed demo input found under plot_profile_promoter/medianMP_transcriptTSS_T2Thuman.tsv (Median MP profile at TSS of hs1) to function while specifying promoter start, end, desired line color and core promoter length by `plotMedian("medianMP_transcriptTSS_T2Thuman.tsv", -874, 948, "#000000", 170)`.
+A median MP profile with the promoter and core promoter size indicated as in Fig. 5f,g and Fig. 6 of study ([Lee et al. 2026](https://www.biorxiv.org/content/10.64898/2026.03.29.715150v1)) is expected.
 ## Instructions for use
 A tab-delimited file summarizing median methylation probability (MP) values at every distance within ±10,000 bp of site of interest must be calculated beforehand and provided as input.
-Run function via plotMedian("<Filename>", <Promoter_start>, <Promoter_end>, <Color(Hex)>, <Core_size>) to visualize the median MP profile of species.
+Run function via `plotMedian("<Filename>", <Promoter_start>, <Promoter_end>, <Color(Hex)>, <Core_size>)` to visualize the median MP profile of species.

 # 10. plot_comparison.R
 ## System requirement